cpraveen/fem/deal.II/ex31/README.md

-# Linear advection equation using Galerkin method
+# Linear advection equation using Galerkin and SUPG method

 We solve